HallMatthew314/advent-of-code/confessions.md

 	<summary>2019 - Day 10 Part 2</summary>
 	I tired looking at a lot of clues for this one, but none of them were able to help me.
 	Out of desperation, I eventually tried changing the index offset to be calculated from `Math::PI` instead of `Math::PI/2`.
-	I found this unusual, since in the standard was of measuring angles in mathematics, 'straight up' or 0 degrees in the puzzle <em>should</em> be equal to half-pi radians.
+	I found this unusual, since in the standard was of measuring angles in mathematics, 'straight up' or 0 degrees in the puzzle *should* be equal to half-pi radians.
 	A short while later, I realised my function for calculating angles was incorrect.
 	I was calling the `Math.atan2` method by passing the `x` value before the `y` value.
 	There were two things wrong with this.